Starefossen/mips-processor/README.md

 ## Part 2: pipelined MIPS processor

-In the second part, we will extend the processor by changing the datapath to a pipeline.
-This means that you will need to add pipeline registers and make a new control module which accommodates the pipeline processing.
-Note that all hazards are handled through software.
-Therefore, in this assignment, you don’t need to implement the hazard detec- tion and controlling module.
-Hazard detection and controlling module using hardware is left for Assignment 3.
+In the second part the processor is extend by changing the datapath to a pipeline.
+This means that we will need to add pipeline registers and make a new control module which accommodates the pipeline processing.
+All hazards are handled through software so we don’t need to implement the hazard detection and controlling module.
+This will be added in Part 3.

 ![Pipelined MIPS processor](https://raw.github.com/Starefossen/mips-processor/master/docs/mips_pipeline.png?login=Starefossen&token=b29707db05f9504e830b644881def7e1)